hunterbridges/blog/_posts/2022-01-23-the-cost-to-fill-your-screen.md

 ## Lessons For Today

-Although I have digressed from my original theories that prompted this investigation, I still feel like I came away with a better understanding of how the market evolved, and where that has led us today.
+Although I may not have adequately answered my original question, I still feel like I came away with a better understanding of how the market evolved, and where that has led us today.
 It is pretty staggering to think about those technological paradigm shifts that have driven massive changes in game production economics.